 The Chair of the Department annually evaluates the professional performance and collegial conduct of the tenure-track and tenured faculty of the Department in all three areas of responsibility: teaching, scholarship, and service.
-All faculty members are expected to perform at the level of excellence in teaching and at least one other area (scholarship or service), especially after the third year of employment.
+All faculty members are expected to meet expectations in all three areas.
 An untenured faculty member is assessed in terms of potential as well as actual performance as indicated in an annual "progress toward tenure" statement.
 In assessing the performance of untenured faculty the Department Chair may consult senior faculty (tenured associate or full professor).